dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/CreateLocalRepo/localrepos.rst

 **AMD GPU ROCm**

-    To install ROCm, do the following:
+    To install AMD ROCm, do the following:

         * Include the following line under ``softwares`` in ``input/software_config.json``: